elmariachi111/mptproofs/Article.md

   exists: true,
   nonce: BigNumber { value: "1" },
   balance: BigNumber { value: "0" },
-  storageRoot: '0x8d50072b9535f3e3c0f1a5f8e563de92109d448d19ebce7bd34d494f088c1857',
+  storageRoot: '0x3f99b7df7989c11417c18b517c333ec74104e23ae76a50d578292ba3d466d77d',
-  codeHash: '0x5fd3b6c69b3eb182044a992e9d9649d82a18df76feabcc14e2bb73748b2ed015'
+  codeHash: '0x0ba5e25e74d81bab327110c8d8b44320f50ad5c3e91a546a5c5a9b605cf653b3'
 ]
+0x0258
-0x7217bc604476859303a27f111b187526231a300c // <- Mike Tyson, again.
+0x0394451c1238cec1e825229e692aa9e428c107d8 // <- Jimmy Fallon, again.
 ```

 Creating [EIP-1186](https://eips.ethereum.org/EIPS/eip-1186) compatible historical cryptographic proofs as demonstrated is a rather demanding task.
 It requires provers to traverse their archive nodes' LevelDBs, requiring up to 16 disk operations per account and storage slot.
-However, since state proofs like Mike Tyson's cool cat ownership at block height 12790738 are deterministic and valid forever, one could presciently create all proofs when chain state changes and store these proofs in a giant proof index, stored on a decentralized file system's tree structure.
+However, since state proofs like Jimmy Fallon's Bored Ape ownership at block height 13572667 are deterministic and valid forever, one could presciently create all proofs when chain state changes and store these proofs in a giant proof index, e.g. on a decentralized file system's tree structure.
 Chain indexers or RPC relayers like Metamask could use those proofs to minimize trust on the service itself: each reply would be instantly provable by the client.

 The Laconic Network greatly simplifies the process of generating proofs for blockchain data, saving time for developers, and avoiding the extensive recursive querying of full-node databases that would otherwise be required.